18F/ux-guide/_pages/resources/research-plan.md

 > **Intructions:** Describe at a high-level who should participate (see [these helpful questions](https://articles.uie.com/usability_testing_three_steps/)) in this study and you’ll recruit them.
 Prepare [email templates](https://drive.google.com/drive/folders/1XXRBdGGrMMKZ0qnbPXgulCFrCQBf2slP) for corresponding with potential participants.
 See the [legal](https://docs.google.com/document/d/13FWBP5wMf_MgDToVBBrkOafFe5T8NsldzttGENhGgSU/edit#) page of the UX Guide for more information.

+## Ethical and bias considerations

+> **Instructions:** Review the [bias](https://docs.google.com/document/d/13iEP9PthLfJ1RzXqC_TVnvSt11ZysKxLTmGinvFCses/edit#) and [ethics](https://docs.google.com/document/d/1BbFd_eFS5bAyMQUT5Lr-2axSsxzjU09kgjCwnhbwwxk/edit#) information in the 18F UX guide.
+List any ethical concerns the team should review.
+Consider especially if this research treats people as [ends or means](https://en.wikipedia.org/wiki/Categorical_imperative), and how it might look if this research were to appear in tomorrow’s news.

+- Consideration 1
+- Consideration 2

 ## Expected outcomes